Our Algarve Road Trip: Route + Cost

 Day 1: Sagres - The one with the big waves

 We did not know much about Sagres beforehand, except that there is a lighthouse not far away.
 But Sagres and surroundings quickly became one of our favorite regions in the Algarve.
 This was partially due to the fact that we really enjoyed sitting next to the fortress of Sagres and admire the huge beautiful waves that crashed beneath the cliff we were sitting on.
-Like I already mentionned above, a more detailled guide on what we did in the Algarve can be found in our seperate Sightseeing Guide to the Algarve.
+Like I already mentioned above, a more detailed guide on what we did in the Algarve can be found in our separate Sightseeing Guide to the Algarve.

 How to find campsites for the night